 Tel: 02381206186 (Direct)

-CRUKD/07/063: A Cancer Research UK Phase I trial of the chimeric anti-CD40 monoclonal antibody Chi Lob 7/4 given iv weekly for 4 weeks in advanced malignancies refractory to conventional cancer treatmentFunding period: 01 April 2003 to 30 April 2016
+CRUKD/07/063: A Cancer Research UK Phase I first in man trial of the chimeric anti-CD40 monoclonal antibody Chi Lob 7/4 given iv weekly for 4 weeks in advanced malignancies refractory to conventional cancer treatmentFunding period: 01 April 2003 to 30 April 2016

 Funding scheme: New Agents Committee Trials Funding